serkankartal/MLP-3D-PlantSeg/README.md

 ![Overview Pipeline](figures/overview_pipeline.png)

 ---

-# 🔹 The Preprocessing Pipeline

-The preprocessing pipeline standardizes raw scanner data for model training through:
+## Raw Data Preprocessing

+The dataset includes a preprocessing code that can be used for the raw point cloud data.
+The key steps include:

-- **Rotation** to align plant surfaces.
+1.  **Rotation** of point clouds to align the plant on the x-plane.
-- **Merging** two scanner views into a unified point cloud.
+2.  **Merging** merging the point clouds from the two scanners into one file.
-- **Voxelization** to standardize point density.
+3.  **Voxelization** to adjust the resolution of the point cloud.
-- **Color Smoothing** to reduce noise in color channels.
+4.  **Soil Segmentation** to separate plants from soil and trays using AI-based algorithms.

+Refer to the published paper for detailed description.

 ![Preprocessing Steps](figures/preprocessing.png)

 ---

 # 🔹 Final Trained Model